la2050/archive/_projects/2016/wow-on-wheels-creating-new-paradigms-through-intergenerational-eduplay.md

   and mentoring model that focuses on youth being able to develop better relationships with themselves and their world and to create a new story for their future.
+project_proposal_impact:
+  - Access to open space and park facilities
+  - Number (and quality) of informal spaces for play
+  - Number of children enrolled in afterschool programs
+  - Number of parks with intergenerational play opportunities
+  - Number of residents with easy access to a “vibrant” park
+  - Per capita crime rates
 category: play
 body_class: strawberry